bitbouncer/csi-build-scripts/README.md

 csi-build-scripts
 =================
-Common buildscripts for bitbouncer repos download and build all required libs The purpose is to have a common build system make it trivial to use Visual Studio for C++11 development and still have the alternative to deploy on linux
+Common buildscripts for bitbouncer repos.

+Downloads and build all required libs.
+The purpose is to have a common build system to make it trivial to use Visual Studio for during development and still easily deploy on Linux

 Downloads and builds (where needed)
   * Boost              1.57